jibinjacob09/squire.nvim/README.md

 # Squire

-On-demand AI powered code completion plugin for Neovim.
+A simple on-demand AI powered code completion plugin for Neovim.
+Run AI code completion only when and where you want it, with minimial token and context usage.

 Supports Anthropic Claude out of the box, can be customized for other LLM's

 ## Requirements